1920-5bhif-nvs/05-assignment-quarkus-jwt-stefnotch/README.md

 Regarding anonymous or public access, this is a relevant Quarkus issue https://github.com/quarkusio/quarkus/issues/6807

-And here is a relevant comment https://github.com/quarkusio/quarkus/issues/2231#issuecomment-597147382
+And here is a relevant comment https://github.com/quarkusio/quarkus/issues/2231#issuecomment-597147382 (If you want them to get fixed faster, upvote them by adding a :+1:)

 The status quo seems to be something like this
 - By default, everything is protected